jeluard/prism-clojure/README.md

 </html>
 ```

-You can then define your code snippet with the appropriate `language-clojure`
+You can then define your code snippet with the appropriate `language-clojure` class:

 ```html
 <pre><code class="language-clojure">